Rabies in Children

 What is rabies?

 Rabies is a viral infection that affects certain warm-blooded animals.
 It's caused by a virus in the Rhabdoviridae family and attacks the nervous system.
 Once symptoms develop, it is 100% fatal in animals if left untreated.
+A few people have survived a rabies infection, but this is very rare.

-In North America, rabies occurs mainly in skunks, raccoons, foxes, coyotes, and bats.
+In North America, rabies happens mainly in skunks, raccoons, foxes, coyotes, and bats.
 In some areas, these wild animals infect domestic cats, dogs, and livestock.
 In the United States, cats are more likely than dogs to be rabid.

 Individual states maintain information about animals that may carry rabies.
 It is best to check for region-specific information if you are unsure about a specific animal.

-How does rabies occur?
+How does rabies happen?

 The rabies virus enters the body through a cut or scratch, or through mucous membranes (such as the lining of the mouth and eyes), and travels to the central nervous system.
 Once the infection reaches the brain, the virus travels into the nerves and multiplies in different organs.